reneesaks/psback/README.md

 ## Before running

-Before running in production environment make sure you have your MySQL server up and running on port 3306 and a database named `perfectstrangers`.
+Before running in production environment make sure you have your MySQL server up and running on port 3306 and a database named `professionalstrangers`.
 Your database username should be `root` and password empty.
 To create a database on Windows, open Shell in XAMPP and execute the following commands:
 * `mysql -u root -p`
-* `create database perfectstrangers`
+* `create database professionalstrangers`

 Linux based systems commands should be somewhat similar if not the same.
 The development environment uses H2 database and does not require any manual configuration prior to running.